 We believe that an encounter with Christ results in a life changed for the better, and we continue to beckon others with this call: “Come, see about a Man …”

 Laura is our Founder, Pastor, and Executive Director.
 Her ministry career is marked by a burden for the Gospel and a passion for reaching the marginalized.
 Laura uses her own history of addiction, recovery and faith to identify with those struggling.
 She has spent the last 20 years in mission work, including local community development, global evangelism, disaster relief, motel and jail ministry.
-She is married to Tim Suk, director of Orange County Teen Challenge, and lives for the promise of Zephaniah 3:14-17.
+She is married to Tim Suk, director of Orange County Teen Challenge.
+Her verses for 2018 are Colossians 1:24-29.

 When Kristel first experienced NorthEast in 2011, she was blown away by the unabashed worship she witnessed.
 Soon, she began volunteering and leading worship at our gatherings.
 Today, Kristel plays a vital role as we reach out to a broader audience with a communications strategy that reflects our core mission and builds recognition for our brand.
 Kristel is passionate to spread the Good News far and wide, and see others rise up to claim their full potential in Christ, embracing "life to the full."

 Bethany struggled with addiction all of her adult life, which ultimately ended in losing custody of her 2 precious boys.
 She believes the Lord used social services to intervene and awaken her from a drug-enslaved nightmare.
 While living at a rehabilitation center, she met NorthEast of the Well, who came every week to do Bible Study.
 As God restored her, Bethany began using her gift of music to lead worship.
 She now lives Prov.
 3:6: “In all your ways acknowledge Him, and He will make your paths straight.”